 Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 For each Medicare- covered stay in a network hospital, you pay: Medicare covers up to 90 days of medically necessary hospitalization.
 Medicare also covers up to 60 additional lifetime reserve days that can be used only once during your lifetime for care provided in either an acute care hospital or a psychiatric hospital.
 Medicare covers up to 40 additional days in a psychiatric hospital.
 The 40 additional Psychiatric days are offered once during your lifetime.
 Payment may not be made for more than a total of 190 days of inpatient psychiatric care in a freestanding psychiatric hospital during your lifetime.
 Prior usage under Medicare is included in the lifetime maximum (this includes our plan, any other Medicare Advantage plan, or Original Medicare). \$900 per stay for days 1 to 150.
 100% of the cost of the hospital stay for days 151 and over.
 Inpatient stay: Covered services received in a SNF during a non-covered skilled nursing facility (SNF) stay If you have exhausted your skilled nursing facility (SNF) benefits or if the skilled nursing facility (SNF) stay is not reasonable and necessary, we will not cover your skilled nursing facility (SNF) stay.
 However, in some cases, we will cover certain services you receive while you are in the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) You pay \$0.You pay \$0.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services You pay \$0.
+You pay \$0.
+See "Outpatient diagnostic tests and therapeutic services and supplies".

-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a SNF during a non-covered skilled nursing facility (SNF) stay (cont'd) Surgical dressings • You pay \$0 for items covered by Medicare.
-Splints, casts, and other devices used to reduce fractures and dislocations • You pay \$0 for items covered by Medicare. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • You pay 20% coinsurance.
-Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • You pay 20% coinsurance.
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a SNF during a non- covered skilled nursing facility (SNF) stay (cont'd) Surgical dressings You pay \$0 for items covered by Medicare.
+Splints, casts, and other devices used to reduce fractures and dislocations You pay \$0 for items covered by Medicare. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • You pay 20% coinsurance. • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • You pay 20% coinsurance.
 Physical therapy, speech therapy, and occupational therapy • You pay \$0.
-Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your There is no coinsurance, copayment, or not on dialysis), or after a kidney transplant when referred by your doctor.
+Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
-A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.

-copayment, or deductible for members eligible for Medicarecovered medical nutrition therapy services.
+A physician must prescribe these services and renew their referral There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.